jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 green: make it pass
 #################################################################################

-I make the expectation match reality
+when I make the expectation match reality

 .. code-block:: python